benlye/flash-multi/README.md

    > _Tip: Flash Multi will automatically select the new COM port, if it's running when the module is plugged in._
 1. Click the **Browse** button and select a compiled firmware file
 1. If it wasn't automatically selected, select the appropriate COM port
-1. Select whether or not to write the bootloader - see [Writing the Bootloader](#writing-the-bootloader) below
-   > _Tip: If you are flashing a file which was downloaded from the Multiprotocol firmware Releases page, the **Write Bootloader** option will be set automatically, based on the file name._
 1. Click the **Upload** button

-## Writing the Bootloader
-When flashing via serial using either an external or internal USB-to-serial adapter, you must choose whether or not to write the bootloader.

-The bootloader does two things:
-1. Enables the native USB port on devices which have it
-1. Enables updating the Multiprotocol module's firmware from the radio (on radios which support this)

-The bootloader only works with firmware which has been compiled to support it.
-Bootloader support is determined by the **Upload Method** selected in the Arduino IDE when the firmware is compiled.

-**Write Bootloader** option must be set to:
-* **Yes** for firmware compiled with bootloader support
-* **No** for firmware compiled without bootloader support

-If the option is not set correctly the module will not function and the firmware must be re-flashed with the correct **Write Bootloader** setting.

-For pre-compiled firmware from the Github Release page:
-* If the file name contains `_TXFLASH_` then **Yes** will be selected automatically
-* If the file name contains `_FTDI_` then **No** will be selected automatically

-For self-compiled firmware:
-* If the upload method is set to **Upload via Serial (FTDI)** when you compile in the Arduino IDE, you must manually select **No**.
-* If the upload method is set to any option other than **Upload via Serial (FTDI)** when you compile in the Arduino IDE, you must manually select **Yes**.

-For native USB uploads:
-* If a Maple USB device is detected the **Write Bootloader** controls will be disabled and **Yes** will be selected as the bootloader is already installed, and cannot be changed via a native USB upload.

-> _The next version of Flash Multi will automatically detect whether or not the compiled firmware requires the bootloader and will set the Write Bootloader option accordingly._

 ## Upload Output
 The output will vary depending on the type of module being flashed.